top of page

 4. Regulatory Realignment, Not Just Deregulation

-The 1970s did not reduce regulation—they recast it.
-While industries like airlines and trucking were deregulated to foster competition, social and environmental oversight expanded significantly.
-Agencies like OSHA, EPA, and EEOC gained sweeping new powers to enforce rules around workplace safety, civil rights, and environmental standards.
-The regulatory focus shifted from controlling prices to enforcing fairness and risk mitigation.
+The 1970s did not shrink government—they reshaped it.
+While high-profile deregulation in industries like airlines and trucking encouraged market competition, social and environmental regulation expanded at a historic pace.
+Agencies such as OSHA, EPA, and EEOC gained sweeping authority over workplace safety, civil rights, and environmental policy.
+The focus shifted from setting prices to enforcing fairness, compliance, and risk mitigation.

 5. The Birth of Unaffordable Housing